ckeditor/ckeditor4/tests/plugins/a11yhelp/manual/keystrokes.md

 ### Windows/Linux

-Link command is described by two keystrokes: `CTRL + L / CTRL + K`.
+Link command is described by two keystrokes: `CTRL+L / CTRL+K`.

 ### MacOS

-Link command is described by two keystrokes: `Command + L / Command + K`.
+Link command is described by two keystrokes: `Command+L / Command+K`.

 ## Unexpected

 ### Windows/Linux

-Link command is described by a single keystroke: `CTRL + L`.
+Link command is described by a single keystroke: `CTRL+L`.

 ### MacOS

-Link command is described by a single keystroke: `Command + L`.
+Link command is described by a single keystroke: `Command+L`.